 Changing Your Water Heater Hot Water Temperature

 Every hot water heater has different panels that control your hot water temperature.
 Most of the panels are similar and even located in the same general areas no matter what type of water heater you have.
 Most electric water heaters have two thermostats.
-If you want to learn how to change it, visit : Changing Your Water Heater Water Temperature
+If you want to learn how to adjust the temperature, visit : Changing Your Water Heater Water Temperature

 Hot Water Heater and Heater Component Replacement